5951 Martin Luther King Drive,

 The O.T.
 Crawford chain built the Mikado Theatre in 1911, the architect was F.A.
 Duggan.
 The original theatre had an Oriental Japanese design and seated 1,608, including a balcony.

-In December 1941, WWII began.
+In December 1941, World War II began for the USA.
 In many cities a theatre named ‘Mikado’ (a dated term for Emperor of Japan) would be renamed.
 The Mikado Theatre was renamed Victory Theatre in February 1942.
 The Victory Theatre was at one time part of the St. Louis Amusement Company.
-It was closed in 1962 and some time later it was used as a church.
+It was closed in February 1972 and some time later it was used as a church.